Millie-Jackson/Random-Projects/README.md

 Additions:
 - Explore and visualize the data to gain insights and identify any patterns or correlations between features.
-- Besides accuracy, evaluate the model using other performance metrics such as precision, recall, F1-score, and ROC-AUC score to get a comprehensive understanding of its performance.
-- Plot a confusion matrix to visualize the model's predictions and identify any misclassifications.
 - Perform hyperparameter tuning to optimize the model's performance.
 Use techniques like grid search or random search to find the best combination of hyperparameters.
 - Implement cross-validation to assess the model's generalization performance and reduce the risk of overfitting.
 This ensures that the model's performance is robust across different subsets of the data.
 - Provide explanations for model predictions using techniques such as feature importance analysis or partial dependence plots.
 This helps in understanding which features are driving the model's decisions.